Please contact the EFE #330 office at 217/355-1382 for any questions that were not answered here.

 Unfortunately, financial aid is not available for high school dual credit students.

 It is unlikely a former Early College and Career Academy student would experience financial aid impact solely because of their enrollment in the program.
-However, if a former Early College and Career Academy student, once in college, changed majors several times, failed or withdrew from several courses, and/or accumulated several developmental course credits he/she could exceed the maximum number of credit hours for which financial aid is allowed.
+However, if a former ECCA student, once in college, changed majors several times, failed or withdrew from several courses, and/or accumulated several developmental course credits he/she could exceed the maximum number of credit hours for which financial aid is allowed.
+Click here for information about Satisfactory Academic Progress and the impact on financial aid.